-The Civil War raged on until 1865, devastating the Chesapeake landscape as opposing armies trampled the fields, pillaged the land for food and fuel, and tore families and communities apart.
+The Civil War raged until 1865, devastating the Chesapeake landscape as opposing armies trampled the fields, pillaged the land for food and fuel, and tore families and communities apart.
 It was a defining time for the Chesapeake region and the nation.
 Recovery would take many years.
-The impacts of the war years and the reconstruction period that followed were especially hard on the Chesapeake Bay, as industrialization and urbanization increased and economies changed.
+The impacts of the war years and the reconstruction period that followed were especially hard on the Chesapeake Bay, as industrialization and urbanization increased, and economies changed.

 However, the pace of development quickened through the latter 19th century as commodities and immigrants flowed into Chesapeake Bay cities, particularly the deepwater ports of Baltimore and Norfolk.
 Foreign trade and the manufacture of oceangoing vessels linked the Chesapeake Bay to worldwide ports.
 Markets for Chesapeake Bay goods grew, and entrepreneurs rushed to improve transportation, communication, and production to meet foreign and domestic demands.

 World War I fueled prosperity in the region into the 1920s when Baltimore, Richmond, and Norfolk grew as shipbuilding and industrialization increased.
 With prosperity came more leisure time, and soon, amusement parks, Bay-side resorts, and water-based recreation developed on the Chesapeake.

 The stock market crash of 1929 plunged the Chesapeake region into the Great Depression as it did the nation as a whole.
-Recovery began with the New Deal and could be seen in bridges, dams, road repair, and other public works throughout the region.
-It was again the nation’s involvement in a world war that spurred economic recovery.
+Recovery began with the New Deal and could be seen in the region’s bridges, dams, road repairs, and other public works.
+Again, the nation’s involvement in a world war spurred economic recovery.
 Laborers moved into Baltimore and other Bay cities to work in plants that manufactured arms and munitions during World War II.
-The shipyards of Newport News and Norfolk bustled and both Norfolk and Baltimore were major ports for the departure of troops.
+The shipyards of Newport News and Norfolk bustled, and both Norfolk and Baltimore were major ports for the departure of troops.
 Textile mills in Richmond and Petersburg flourished, making fabric for uniforms.
 Washington, D.C., boomed as agencies expanded to support the war effort.

 The region continued to prosper after the war.
 Federal agencies expanded beyond Washington.
-Cities spread out over the landscape, as affordable automobiles and better roads made it easier to travel for work and leisure.
+Cities spread out over the landscape, as affordable automobiles and better roads made traveling easier for work and leisure.
 Businesses and residents left the cities to escape the congestion.